Galhu6/Todo-app/README.md

 A basic schema for users, lists and tasks is expected (see `schema.sql`). `db.ts` exposes a single `Pool` instance used by the service layer.
 Each service (e.g. `listService.ts` or `tasksService.ts`) performs parameterised queries and returns plain JavaScript objects to the controllers.

+### AI Chat

+The `/api/ai/chat` endpoint exposes a simple AI assistant powered by OpenAI.
+Lists now include an `overall_goal` field which the assistant uses to recommend and evaluate tasks.
+The chat can also create new lists or tasks when asked, storing them via the backend services.

 ## Testing

 Unit tests can be executed with: